Consumer Advisory Panel

 Less than 3 hours One half (0.5) per diem rate

-The Consumer Office (“CO”) will track all meetings which are booked through it, and Panel members are encouraged to advise CO of any meeting to ensure accurate record keeping.
+FSRA’s Consumer Office will track all meetings which are booked through it, and Panel members are encouraged to advise the Consumer Office of any meeting to ensure accurate record keeping.